 The College of Idaho is a small, private liberal arts institution with a long-standing history of academic excellence and a fraternal history spanning over 85 years.
-C of I Greek Life consists of three national fraternities, three national sororities, and one local sorority.
+College of Idaho Greek Life consists of three national fraternities, three national sororities, and one local sorority.
 Membership in a national fraternity or sorority provides opportunities for students to broaden their educational experiences during their time at the College.
 The role of fraternities and sororities is to promote academics, enrich personal lives, and serve the community.
 The College of Idaho recognizes this role and encourages Greek contributions and presence.

 Delta Tau Delta